vuvietnguyenit/packet-sniffing/README.md

 Observability tool that traces and inspects MySQL server error responses directly use **packet sniffing**, without modifying or instrumenting client applications.
 It capture packets sent from the MySQL server to clients and inspects them on-the-fly only for error responses.
 From there, we can see all of error responses in just one place, that is very helpful if we have too many backends/clients are connecting to server.

+With container environment, this tool usually is deployed as sidecar container, that will deploy beside mysql container.
+See example at [deployment.yaml](./docs/examples/deployment.yaml)

 **This tool we can use to work with mysqlrouter/mysql/mariadb**

 **Note: It only supports unencrypted MySQL traffic (when ssl-mode=DISABLE).**